Spherical trigonometry: Oblique triangles

 The solution methods listed here are not the only possible choices: many others are possible.
 In general it is better to choose methods that avoid taking an inverse sine because of the possible ambiguity between an angle and its supplement.
 The use of half-angle formulae is often advisable because half-angles will be less than π/2 and therefore free from ambiguity.
 There is a full discussion in Todhunter.
 The article Solution of triangles#Solving spherical triangles presents variants on these methods with a slightly different notation.

 There is a full discussion of the solution of oblique triangles in Todhunter.
 See also the discussion in Ross.
+Nasir al-Din al-Tusi was the first to list the six distinct cases (2–7 in the diagram) of a right triangle in spherical trigonometry.